zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 The microkernel provides the object types listed below.
 These types are intended for tasks, with limited ability to be used by fibers and ISRs.

-* A *semaphore* is a counting semaphore, which indicates how many units of a particular resource are available.
+* A :dfn:`semaphore` is a counting semaphore, which indicates how many units of a particular resource are available.

-* An *event* is a binary semaphore, which simply indicates if a particular resource is available or not.
+* An :dfn:`event` is a binary semaphore, which simply indicates if a particular resource is available or not.

-* A *mutex* is a reentrant mutex with priority inversion protection.
+* A :dfn:`mutex` is a reentrant mutex with priority inversion protection.
 It is similar to a binary semaphore, but contains additional logic to ensure that only the owner of the associated resource can release it and to expedite the execution of a lower priority thread that holds a resource needed by a